Grain Tower: Context and construction

 At the time of the tower's construction, there were widespread fears that the imperial rivalry between Britain and France could result in a French invasion or naval incursion along the River Thames.
 The Thames was seen as particularly vulnerable; as well as being one of the UK's most important trade routes, it possessed several naval installations of great importance, including the victualling yards at Deptford, the armaments works of Woolwich Arsenal, the shipbuilding yards at North Woolwich, and the magazines at Purfleet.
 The Medway also had major installations, notably the Chatham Dockyard, which had been targeted to devastating effect by the Dutch during the Second Anglo-Dutch War in 1667.
 It was thus deemed essential to prevent an enemy entering the Medway and reaching the dockyard.

 Grain Tower stands about 500 m offshore at the eastern tip of the Isle of Grain, where the mouth of the Medway meets the Thames.
 It was constructed on the tidal sandbank of Grain Spit and is reached by a causeway running in an east–west direction from the shoreline.
 Its location enabled the tower's arc of fire to overlap with that of the guns at Garrison Point on the Isle of Sheppey, on the other side of the Medway.

 Construction began in 1848 but difficulties were soon encountered in laying the foundations and construction paused until 1853.
 It took nearly two years for the Lincolnshire builders Kirk and Parry to construct the rest of the tower; as the York Herald newspaper noted, "from the exposed situation of the tower, which is subject to the sea and weather, very great difficulties were experienced during the winter months in proceeding with the work."
 It was completed in late 1855 and was handed over to the Ordnance authorities on 17 November that year.
-By this point it had gone more than 50 percent over budget, costing £16,798 (equivalent to £ today).
+By this point it had gone more than 50 per cent over budget, costing £16,798 (equivalent to £ today).